What does Ann stand for?

 Cultural Arts

 The official vision of The Woodlands Township includes the statement: “We are a thriving business community and a premier destination for visitors — a place where generations live, work, learn and play.”
-As the living, working and learning parts of our community continue to grow, so should our opportunities for play.
+As the living, working, and learning parts of our community continue to grow, so should our opportunities for play.
 Part of fulfilling that vision is a well-rounded hometown, including world-class cultural arts venues and an arts-friendly community.
 Quite simply, cultural arts are an essential part of life for families of The Woodlands.
-The Township should plan for additional sites, as recommended in the recent Cultural Arts Study commissioned by the Township Board.